enviodev/docs/docs/HyperIndex/getting-started.md

 Once you have completed the installation step, you can initialize your own indexer via the following options:

+### Quickstart

+Generate an indexer quickly based on one or more smart contract/s deployed on a blockchain.

+More information on the Quickstart can be found [here](./contract-import).

+### Templates

+Select either the `ERC20`, `Greeter`, or `Blank` template following the `envio init` command.

+More information on the `Greeter` template can be found [here](./greeter-tutorial).

 ### Examples

-Clone one of the Example indexers that have been built using Envio.
+Clone one of the example indexers that have been built using Envio.
+Reference indexers can be found via the [Explorer](https://envio.dev/explorer), [Tutorials](./tutorial-erc20-token-transfers), or in our [Github](https://github.com/enviodev).

 > Please take note of the difference in version of Envio which the indexer was built on and the [latest version on npm](https://www.npmjs.com/package/envio).
-> There may be some adjustments required to the indexer to be compatible with the latest version of Envio.
+There may be some adjustments required to the indexer to be compatible with the latest version of Envio.

-### Templates

-Select either the `ERC20` or `Greeter` template following the `envio init` command.

-More information on the `Greeter` template can be found [here](./greeter-tutorial).

-### Contract Import

-Generate an indexer based on a smart contract deployed on a blockchain.

-More information on the Contract Import process can be found [here](./contract-import).

 ## Indexer Configuration

-Indexers generated using examples, templates or the contract import process will work without any further configuration.
+Indexers generated using  the Quickstart, templates or examples will work without any further configuration.

 Users can further configure their indexers to perform custom logic, and the process is done via modifying the 3 files below: